Tool · Investor Sam Taxes

 July 1, 2026 • By the Investor Sam Editorial Team • Reviewed by Berly Sam Varghese, Editor

-If your 401(k) plan allows after-tax contributions and in-service withdrawals or in-plan Roth conversions, you can move up to $70,000 (2025 total limit) through the mega backdoor Roth path.
+If your 401(k) plan allows after-tax contributions and in-service withdrawals or in-plan Roth conversions, you can fill the space between your own deferrals and the §415(c) all-sources cap of $72,000 (2026) through the mega backdoor Roth path.
 Most people never use this — but at higher incomes, it can unlock tens of thousands in additional Roth room per year.
+One thing to understand before you start: every dollar your employer puts in consumes the same $72,000 ceiling, so a generous match reduces your after-tax room dollar for dollar.
 This tool shows exactly how much room you have and what that room is worth over time.

 Worked example